 Natural gas has many qualities that make it an efficient, relatively clean burning, and economical energy source.
 However, the production and use of natural gas have some environmental and safety issues to consider.

 Natural gas is a relatively clean burning fossil fuel

 Burning natural gas for energy results in fewer emissions of nearly all types of air pollutants and carbon dioxide (CO2) than burning coal or petroleum products to produce an equal amount of energy.
 About 117 pounds of carbon dioxide are produced per million British thermal units (MMBtu) equivalent of natural gas compared with more than 200 pounds of CO2 per MMBtu of coal and more than 160 pounds per MMBtu of distillate fuel oil.
 The clean burning properties of natural gas have contributed to increased natural gas use for electricity generation and as a transportation fuel for fleet vehicles in the United States.

 Natural gas is mainly methane—a strong greenhouse gas

 Some natural gas leaks into the atmosphere from oil and natural gas wells, storage tanks, pipelines, and processing plants.
-These leaks were the source of about 32% of total U.S. methane emissions and about 4% of total U.S. greenhouse gas emissions in 20151.
+The U.S. Environmental Protection Agency estimates that in 2017, methane emissions from natural gas and petroleum systems and from abandoned oil and natural gas wells were the source of about 32% of total U.S. methane emissions and about 4% of total U.S. greenhouse gas emissions1.
 The oil and natural gas industry takes steps to prevent natural gas leaks.

 Natural gas exploration, drilling, and production affects the environment